 The amount you can apply for will depend on the following:

-• The money you already own for previous loans
+The money you already own from previous loans

-• Your savings (the loan amount will be reduced with the among of savings you have above £1,000 or if you are a couple, above £2,000)
+Your savings (the loan amount will be reduced with the amount of savings you have above £1,000 or if you are a couple, above £2,000)

 The lowest amount you can apply for is £100 and the maximum amount you could get is £812 broken down as follows: